Optimal Sports Physical Therapy Blog

 Long periods of time without regular activity can be very hard on the body.
 Research is indicating that those who sit for long stretches have an increased risk of cardiovascular disease and shortened life expectancy.
 Incorporating simple stretching exercises at your desk can help to get your blood pumping and improve your posture.

-At Optimal Sports Physical Therapy we offer a running analysis to help prevent injuries, improve performance, and address running-related injuries as they arise.
+At Optimal Sports Physical Therapy we offer a running analysis to help prevent running injuries, improve performance, and address running-related injuries as they arise.
 Read for more details about running analysis and how it can help you achieve your running goals.

 Most golf-related injuries are a result of overuse, poor mechanics, or a combination of the two.
 When an incorrect golf swing is repeated frequently, stress is placed on the joints, muscles, and tendons, gradually resulting in injury.
 Read more about golf injuries and how to prevent them.